Migrationsrecht (national - europäisch - global)

 Aktuelle Projekte und Publikationsvorhaben:

-This project analyses migrants’ agency in current European labour migration regimes and seeks to conceptualize legal agency in migration matters.
-It combines legal and anthropological research to understand how migrants navigate and use migration law to realize their own aspirations.
+This project analyses the agency of various actors (including migrants, states, intermediaries, employers) in current European labour migration regimes and seeks to conceptualize legal agency in migration matters.
+It combines legal and anthropological research to understand how migrants navigate and use migration law to realize their own aspirations and how this contrasts with the agency of other actors in the field.
 A specific focus is on the role of rights for legal agency.
 The project seeks to identify if and how labour migration law and the corresponding legislative processes reflect the interests of migrants and their countries of origin.

 Internationaler und nationaler Menschenrechtsschutz